HossamGad/Teslajournalen/README.md

 ## Available Scripts
 Packages you need to run the project:

-npm i firebase
+npm i firebase.

-npm i bootstrap react-bootstrap npm i react-router-dom
+npm i bootstrap react-bootstrap.

+npm i react-router-dom.

 In the project directory, you can run: